Pericú language

 Pericú is the extinct and essentially unattested language of the Pericú people who lived at the southern tip of Baja California Sur.
 Jesuit missionaries recognized it as distinct from Waikuri (Guaycura) immediately to the north.
 It was spoken in the mountainous area around the mission of San José del Cabo, on the southeastern coast from Santiago to La Paz, and on the islands off the east coast as far north as Isla San José.

 Data is extremely limited, amounting to only four words and ten place names.

 Classification

 Massey (1949) suggested a connection with Waikuri.
 However, with the benefit of several decades of subsequent research, Laylander (1997) and Zamponi (2004) conclude that the languages were unrelated.

 The Pericú may have shared with the Waikuri distinctive physical characteristics such as small bodies and dolichocephalic crania (long-headedness).
 Those physical characteristics set them apart from most other Native Americans and are consistent with the theory that they were an ancient people and their language was a language isolate of ancient origin.

-Attested words
+Vocabulary

 Attested words in Pericú given by Zamponi (2004):